moj-analytical-services/user-guidance/source/documentation/github/manage-access.md

 Maintainers can add and remove members from the team, and change the role of members in the team.

 It is often useful for a team to have at least one maintainer.
-To add a maintainer to a team, contact the [Operations Engineering Team](../github/organisation-management.html#contact).
+To add a maintainer to a team, [contact the Developer Experience team on Slack](https://moj.enterprise.slack.com/archives/C0AJBK3P5A8).

-If your team has no maintainers, you can also ask the [Operations Engineering Team](../github/organisation-management.html#contact) to add and remove members on your behalf.
+If your team has no maintainers, you can also [contact the Developer Experience team on Slack](https://moj.enterprise.slack.com/archives/C0AJBK3P5A8) to add and remove members on your behalf.

 ### Create a team